Caltrain: Logos, markings, and liveries

 During the initial years as the state was assuming control (1980–1985), locomotives and rolling stock were leased from Southern Pacific.
 The leased "suburban" and "gallery" coaches continued to wear SP's standard dark grey.
 Locomotives wore SP's "Bloody Nose" paint scheme.

 An experimental scheme was applied to SP/CDTX #3187 and three gallery cars (SP/CDTX #3700, 3701, 3702), unveiled on May 15, 1982; the locomotive had a red nose and both locomotive and cars had the body painted silver (upper half) and dark blue (lower half) blue, separated by three stripes (blue, teal, and red).
 The scheme was nicknamed "Rainbow", "Postal Service", or "Mailbox".

 When new equipment was introduced in 1985, CalTrain adopted a new logo and painted the newly acquired silver EMD F40PH locomotives with teal and blue stripes, matching the colors in the Caltrans logo.

 After the new Caltrain logo was adopted in 1997, the F40PH locomotives were repainted to gray with a black roof, and the MPI MP36 locomotives ordered for Baby Bullet service wore gray with red accents.

 Train numbering scheme

-Currently, each train on the schedule is assigned a three-digit number indicating direction, sequence and stop pattern.
-This number is not to be confused with the locomotive number, which is the 9xx number physically stenciled on each engine.
-The stopping scheme (L for local or limited, B for Baby Bullet service) and first digit are displayed on the leading element of the train (either the control car, for northbound trains, or the locomotive, for southbound trains).
-The practice of placarding train numbers dates back to when the trains were operated by Southern Pacific.
-The first digit and stopping scheme is posted on the trains as: